 One of the questions that Peter Thiel asks startup founders and his new employees is “What important truth do very few people agree with you on?”.
 It may sound like one of those nonsense questions that HRs ask you on interviews.
 But there is a deep sense in this question.
 Most often you will hear something like these:

 But they are not secrets.
-These are obvious things or controversial topics for endless argues.
+These are obvious things or controversial topics for endless arguments.

 And here are some good truths held by famous these days people: